 It is at the discretion of the Education Authority whether or not to grant free transport in such cases.
 Only in exceptional circumstances (such as medical reasons) will the Authority exercise this discretion.

 The Education (Scotland) Act 1996 places a duty on Education Authorities to give consideration to any safety implications involved when granting out-of-zone placing requests, but nevertheless leaves the decision at the discretion of the Education Authority.

 Where the Local Authority has placed a child in a school which is not his/her zoned school, transport will be provided to the school if it is more than two miles from the address of which the child is ordinarily resident (primary) or more than three miles (secondary).

-Free transport may be provided in various ways, either by the provision of season tickets on buses or trains or by direct provision of contract transport, by the Public Transport Unit, on behalf of the Education Authority.
+Free transport may be provided in various ways, either by the use of local bus services or season tickets for use on trains or by direct provision of contracted transport, by the Passenger Transport Unit, on behalf of the Education Authority.
 In certain isolated and exceptional circumstances financial payments may be made directly to parents to transport their own children, but again, this is restricted to areas where other more normal methods of transport provision are impossible.